SOIL&WAT 7024WT - Soil Ecology and Nutrient Cycling

 Waite Campus - Semester 1 - 2023

 General Course Information

 Course Code SOIL&WAT 7024WT Course Soil Ecology and Nutrient Cycling Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Postgraduate Coursework Location/s Waite Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Course Description The course will provide students with a comprehensive view of ecological interactions in soils.
 It deals with the interactions between plants, soil and soil organisms, the roles played by soil organisms in decomposition of organic material, nutrient cycling (C, N, P) and stability of agricultural and natural ecosystems.
-Other topics include the importance of soil organisms for soil fertility, mycorrhizas and their effects on plant productivity and plant communities, soil microbial ecology, root growth, the biology of the rhizosphere and the impact of climate change on nutrient cycling.
+Other topics include the importance of soil organisms for soil fertility, mycorrhizas and their effects on plant productivity and plant communities, microbial ecology, root growth and the biology of the rhizosphere.

 Course Coordinator: Professor Petra Marschner

 The full timetable of all activities for this course can be accessed from Course Planner.